braze-inc/braze-docs/_docs/_hidden/other/dp-technical-assistance.md

 ### Braze Recommendation

-Braze offers two solutions to stop additional processing of data by Braze:
-- The Braze SDKs allow customers to disable all Braze operations.
-This will prevent all data from being sent to Braze from that website or application.
-The Braze Documentation provides detailed instructions on how to disable the SDK on the platform-specific documentation pages ([iOS](https://www.braze.com/docs/developer_guide/platform_integration_guides/ios/), [Android](https://www.braze.com/docs/developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration/), and [Web](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/initial_sdk_setup/)).
-- Alternatively, you can recommend that your end user uninstall or logout from any and all of your Applications that use the Braze SDK.
+#### Standard Deletion

-Once you have halted data collection, you can use Braze's [User Deletion REST API endpoint](https://www.braze.com/docs/api/endpoints/user_data/#user-delete-endpoint) to delete an end user, which will remove all records of such end user from the Braze's Services:
+Once you have halted data collection, you can use [Braze’s User Deletion REST API endpoint](https://www.braze.com/docs/api/endpoints/user_data/post_user_delete/) to delete an end user, which will remove all records of such end user from the Braze’s Services:

-- For end users who have an `external_id` within the Services, you can use that ID to delete that end user's data.
+- For end users who have an external_id within the Services, you can use that ID to delete that end user’s data.
-- For anonymous end users who do not have an external_id within the Services, you can retrieve that end user's device identifier using the Braze SDK and can use the device identifier to find the end user profile associated with that device.
-You can then use the [User Deletion API](https://www.braze.com/docs/api/endpoints/user_data/#user-delete-endpoint) to delete the profile associated with that end user.
+- For anonymous end users who do not have an external_id within the Services, you can retrieve that end user’s device identifier using the Braze SDK and can use the device identifier to find the end user profile associated with that device.
+You can then use the User Deletion API to delete the profile associated with that end user.

-Deleting an end user from the Braze Services will _permanently_ delete Braze’s centralized User Profile for that end user as defined by the external_id provided.
+Deleting an end user from the Braze Services will permanently delete Braze’s centralized User Profile for that end user as defined by the `external_id` provided.
 This includes structured profile information that Braze collected by default or that you configured the Braze Services to collect, such as device information, country, language, and email address.

 Note that the email address or phone number associated with the end user’s profile could still be stored by Braze, as they could be associated with another end user’s profile.
 Email addresses and phone numbers are not unique in the Braze Services.
 This means your team could have configured Braze to store the same email address or phone number on multiple user profiles.
 If your team has configured Braze in this way, be aware that you may need to delete all user profiles which represent a given data subject in order to comply with a request for deletion from a data subject, and your team would need to make multiple API calls to delete all the User Profiles that refer to a particular data subject.

+#### Additional Deletion Considerations

+Customers can create custom fields for event properties and message extras.
+These fields are not intended for personal data, as a result these fields are not included in the default deletion process described above.
+If, however, you use Braze to enter or collect personal data through event properties and message extras, you can set up the deletion process triggered by the User Deletion REST API endpoint to also include these fields, so the data contained in these fields will be deleted too.

+Default settings are applied at the company level but you can elect to delete the following fields when the delete process runs, at the app group/workspace level:

+- PROPERTIES for USERS_BEHAVIORS_CUSTOMEVENT
+- PROPERTIES for USERS_BEHAVIORS_PURCHASE
+- MESSAGE_EXTRAS for:
+    - USERS_MESSAGES_CONTENTCARD
+    - USERS_MESSAGES_EMAIL_SEND
+    - USERS_MESSAGES_PUSHNOTIFICATION_SEND
+    - USERS_MESSAGES_PUSHNOTIFICATION_RETRYSEND_SHARED
+    - USERS_MESSAGES_WEBHOOK_SEND
+    - USERS_MESSAGES_SMS_SEND
+    - Future message send events

+Settings for this may be accessed via company settings > admin settings > security settings.
+Data deletion preferences are set per event type or category.
+Only a user with Administrator preferences can make changes to these settings.
+Alternatively, an Administrator can delegate these permissions to another user.

+If an event type or message extra is set to be included in the deletion process, the data in this field will be deleted going forward for users for whom you’re running a User Delete REST API Endpoint.
+In addition, when you select this deletion preference, at the next scheduled deletion job, data from these fields will be deleted from any existing anonymised data sets that contain these fields.
+Restoring the deleted data fields will not be possible.

 #### Analytics